 How to Get Rid of Musty Smell in Car Vents?

-Spray disinfectant into the intake, run fan to circulate, and use AC cleaner foam; check and clear drain lines, perform vent maintenance tips, and schedule air filter replacement annually so you reclaim fresh, odor‑free cabin air.
+Spray disinfectant into the intake, run the fan to circulate it, and use AC cleaner foam on the evaporator.
+Clear and check the drain lines, and replace the cabin air filter at least once a year.

 Why Do the Vents in My Car Smell Musty?